TomPace101/nanopore_diffusion/new_notes.md

 What format to use this?
 Could add a command line option to "run" with doit.
 But sometimes I just want to see task states.
-We don't want to replicate all the doit comamnd line stuff.
+We don't want to replicate all the doit command line stuff.
 The dodo file does work for that.
 Instead, the goal is to be able to do those things from within python.